Survivors push to turn former Portage la Prairie residential school into museum

-Some residential school survivors say they're optimistic after the release of the Truth and Reconciliation Commission's (TRC) final report.
+Some survivors optimistic after release of Truth and Reconciliation final report

 Ruth Roulette said she believes the TRC has opened Canadians' eyes to the tragic legacy of residential schools.